frankd123/Derek_Portfolio/README.md

 - Risk analysis of different car purchasing scenarios

 ### Outcome
-- **Saving over 20% on car payments to be implemented January 2023 by analyzing financial data in Excel and recommending the options with least financial risk.**
+- **Saving 10% on car payments by analyzing financial data in Excel and recommending the options with least financial risk.**

 <img src="images/Car Analysis Dashboard Screenshot.PNG" height=350 >